 OSCAR is implemented as a source-to-source -compiler for C/FORTRAN.
 From input sources - OSCAR generates sources for each processor which is compiled by standard C/FORTRAN-compilers such as gcc for example.
-In the following section we discuss different methods for user-space power control.
+In the following section we introduce four HW/SW architectures and explain where our contributions fit in.